diverso-lab/fm_montecarlo/README.md

 ### Using the framework under Docker
-Alternatively, in case of using [Docker]('https://docs.docker.com/get-docker/'), a Dockerfile is provided and a precompiled image available at [dockerhub/diversolab](https://hub.docker.com/r/diversolab/fm_montecarlo)
+Alternatively, in the case of using [Docker]('https://docs.docker.com/get-docker/'), a Dockerfile is provided and a precompiled image available at [dockerhub/diversolab](https://hub.docker.com/r/diversolab/fm_montecarlo)
 To execute the commands in an interactive shell, execute:

 ```
     docker run -i diversolab/fm_montecarlo
 ```
-Also, note that you will have to mount the volumes locally if you want the results to be perseved.
+Also, note that you will have to mount the volumes locally if you want the results to be persistent.
 This can be done by adding the parameter to all docker run commands:
 ```
 -v <localdir>:/usr/src/app/output_results
 ```
-For example
+For example:
 ```
 mkdir output
 docker run -i -v $PWD/output:/usr/src/app/output_results diversolab/fm_montecarlo
 ```

-This is similar in case of willing to use your own models.
-Note that in there are a set of models already available within the docker image.
+This is similar to the case of willing to use your own models.
+Note that there are a set of models already available within the docker image.
 For example, you can execute:

 `docker run -i diversolab/fm_montecarlo python main_completion_partial_configs.py -fm input_fms/pizzas.xml -it 100 -min`